drabjay/pypaf/README.md

 ## Usage

-May be used to format the PAF Address elements as an array of strings:
+May be used to format the PAF Address elements as a list of strings:

 ```python
 import paf